 You also need to obtain a permit for trapping and relocating, which can be obtained through the Colorado Parks and Wildlife and should be obtained before you begin the process.

 A Note on Extermination

 The most common species of prairie dog in Colorado, the white-tailed, Gunnison, and black-tailed prairie dog, are considered a nuisance animal, and you are allowed to shoot or poison them.
 However, shooting is generally an ineffective method of controlling the prairie dog population.
 Prairie dogs quickly become gun shy and it’s hard to kill enough of them to make a difference on a population of any size.

 You can poison prairie dogs using poisoned baits, but you have to have an appropriate license to handle the poison.
 Poison gas can be used, but it’s not very effective, kills many other species, and requires a black-footed ferret survey before it is used.

 Calling a Professional

 Prairie dog removal can be accomplished much more quickly and surely by a professional.
 We have experience with trapping and we know how best to approach it to quickly reduce or eliminate the prairie dog population on your property.

-If you need help controlling your vole population anywhere along the Front Range, from Fort Collins to Denver and Castle Rock, please contact Animal & Pest Control Specialist, Inc. today.
+If you are unhappy with prairie dogs on your property anywhere along the Front Range, from Fort Collins to Castle Rock and the entire Denver Metro area, please contact Animal Pest Control Specialist, Inc. today.